breed/souschef/assets/recipes/sourdough_bread.md

 # sourdough bread hacked

-this recipes was derived from a couple of cooks excellent recipe.
+this recipes was derived from a couple of cooks excellent recipe. there are great videos on how to do each step at https://www.acouplecooks.com/sourdough-bread-recipe-simplified-guide/ .

 ## ingredients
 * 400 grams all purpose or bread flour